 Saving the data

-AddressBook data are saved in the hard disk automatically after any command that changes the data.
+Mate’s data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 Editing the data file

-Furthermore, certain edits can cause the AddressBook to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
+Furthermore, certain edits can cause Mate to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.

 FAQ